 How to Start a Blog

 What an interesting hobby this has become.
-I started this “just typing some stuff into the computer” hobby almost two years ago, and it has totally shaken things up in the Mustache household (which is only even called the Mustache household because of this blog).
+I started this “just typing some shit into the computer” hobby almost two years ago, and it has totally shaken things up in the Mustache household (which is only even called the Mustache household because of this blog).
 I’ve had the privilege of meeting many new people, surfing on quite a few couches, and eating several free lunches provided by generous visiting readers.
 Several trips (including Hawaii and an upcoming one to Ecuador) are a direct result of this gig, with more sure to come.
 On top of that, there has been challenge, learning, and nowadays even some significant earning.
 So, although I was reluctant to add this new thing to an already-busy life back in 2011, now I’m glad I did (and most of the credit for that goes to the lovely Mrs. MM for forcing me to do it).

 Many people email me these days asking for advice on starting their own blogs.
 Since I’ve only ever started one, I can’t claim to be an expert on the topic.
 But given the number of requests, I figured it might at least be helpful to share what we have learned over this time, in case it helps the other people on the fence get going more quickly.

 Why would you even want to start a blog?

 In my opinion, the only reason you should do this is because you enjoy writing and learning.
 Maybe you discovered an aptitude for busting out some fine phrases in high school English class, but then got shunted into a career path that leaves those skills neglected.
 Maybe you would like to learn more about computer, web and internet technology, and prefer to learn by doing.
 In general, if you really notice differences in writing style, and passionately enjoy some of them while actively hating others, you might be a writer yourself.
 But blogging isn’t reserved for people with some magic bit of proven talent.
 You don’t have to prove yourself to anyone.
 It just matters that you enjoy it.